lasp/xmera/src/moduleTemplates/_doc.rst

 General Purpose
 ---------------
-The purpose of this folder is to provide examples of Basilisk module templates.
-It contains two fully functioning sample C and C++ modules, as well as two modules which are auto-generated using the :ref:`makeDraftModule` script found in ``src/utilities/makeDraftModule.py``.
+The purpose of this folder is to provide examples of Xmera module templates.
+It contains a fully functioning sample C++ module, as well as two modules which are auto-generated using the :ref:`makeDraftModule` script found in ``src/utilities/makeDraftModule.py``.

 A module folder can contain a series of related module folders.
 By adding a ``*.rst`` file to this folder the purpose of a folder can be documented.
 The ``*.rst`` file name should be the same as the parent folder.